twio142/treemux/docs/minimal_nvim_setup.md

 set cursorline
 ```

-3. Run `nvim`.
-It will install plugins automatically.
+3. Run `nvim` which will install plugins automatically.
+Then `:q` to exit.
 4. Run `nvim .` to see the current directory with Nvim-Tree